Department of Teacher and Bilingual Education

 Assessment instruments and strategies used in local, state and national systems for culturally and linguistically diverse students.
 Development and assessment of literacy and biliteracy; formal and informal assessment of language proficiency for Bilingual and ESL classrooms.
 Prerequisite: Admission to Educator Preparation Program.

-How to adjust the curriculum for English Language Learners by applying language, literacy and learning theories to instruction in the first and second languages.
-Strategies for developing literacy in English by using the student's primary language.
-Prerequisite: Admission to Educator Preparation Program.
+Applying research-based language, literacy and learning theories for the instruction in the first and second languages of Emergent Bilinguals.
+Adapting the curriculum for Emergent Bilinguals to develop their literacy in English by using their primary language.
+Prerequisite: Admission to teacher education.

 EDBL 3348 Teach the Curriculum in Span 3 SCH (3-0)

-Methods and techniques of content-area instruction in Spanish for the bilingual child, using the first and second lanugage to build curriculum in language arts, social studies, science, mathematics, music and art.
+Teaching research-based content-area instruction in Spanish for Emergent Bilingual.
+Using the student's first and second languages to build the curriculum in language arts, social studies, science, mathematics, music and art.
 Preparation for the Bilingual Target Language Proficiency Test (BTLPT) - Spanish.
-Prerequisites: Admission to Educator Preparation Program; SPAN 1313, SPAN 1314, or two approved Spanish courses.
+Prerequisites: SPAN 1313, SPAN 1314, or two approved Spanish courses.
+Admission to teacher education.

 EDBL 4316 Literacy Dev Engl Lang Lrnrs 3 SCH (3-0)

 Social, cultural, and linguistic factors that affect student literacy.
 Designing literacy plans to meet diverse needs of students.
-Adjusting curriculum to support English Language Learners.
-Includes English Language Proficiency Standards (ELPS).
-Prerequisite: Admission to Educator Preparation Program.
+Adjusting curriculum to support Emergent Bilinguals and all students.
+Addressing English Language Proficiency Standards (ELPS).
+Course can be taught in English and Spanish.
+Prerequisite: Admission to teacher education.

 Early Childhood Education (EDEC)